Chicago Toy Soldier Show

 The Chicago Toy Soldier Show is a toy soldier and model figure trade show.
-It is held annually at the Hyatt Regency Hotel near Woodfield Mall, in the Chicago suburb of Schaumburg, Illinois.
-The show is organized by OTSN, Inc., publisher of Old Toy Soldier News.
-It is also known as the Old Toy Soldier Show or simply, the OTSN Show.
+It is held annually in the Chicago suburb of Schaumburg, Illinois.
 The weekend event features 350 tables of toy soldiers and related collectibles.
 In 2005, the show attracted a crowd of 1,800 from all over the United States as well as other countries.
 It is one of the oldest and largest toy soldier shows in North America.

-The 28th annual show was held on September 28, 2008.
-Future shows are scheduled for September 27, 2009, September 26, 2010, and September 25, 2011.
+History

+The show was organized by OTSN, Inc., publisher of Old Toy Soldier News.
+It became known as the Old Toy Soldier Show or simply, the OTSN Show.

+In 2016, one of the original founders of OTSN purchased the show from the other partners.
+CTSS, Inc. began organizing the show.

+The show was held at the Hyatt Regency Hotel near Woodfield Mall, in the Chicago suburb of Schaumburg, Illinois.
+Due to complications during contract negotiations, the relationship with Hyatt was terminated in January 2023.

+In 2023, Matthew Murphy of Hobby Bunker took over organization of the show.
+The name changed to Chicagoland Toy Soldier Show.